FIXING UP THE OUTSIDE IS ONE THING.

 STORY BY Marion Winik ILLUSTRATION BY Paige Vickers

 I never dreamed I would be the mother of boys.
-It seemed impossible that my body could manufacture onmirrore.
+It seemed impossible that my body could manufacture one.
 Having grown up in a house where everyone was female except my father, I never knew much about the opposite sex.
 I understood them only in terms of their effect on me.
 They frustrated me, fascinated me, bored me, eventually drove me crazy with desire.
 I set up paper dolls of them in my head and they ran my life.

 When I gave birth to two sons at around the age of 30, I gradually realized the job I faced was less complicated than if I’d been tasked with raising a girl.
 I was not afraid to pass on the things I knew about what makes a decent man in this world.
 If I had a daughter, I thought, I would be terrified of stuffing her full of all the sick ideas I grew up with, of poking and prying and picking and not letting go.
 If I had arrived at womanhood, I wasn’t sure I could give directions.